gajrajgchouhan/Receptionist/README.md

 ## BUGS

 Only works on localhost currently !
-SocketIO doesn't work on deployement 🚨
+SocketIO doesn't work on deployement (due to unavailability of Redis on heroku, currently working on docker to ease the running.) 🚨

 ## License